-This even works with //completely blank// text links, which WritingFantasy will use to insert a simple turn instruction like this:
+This even works with //completely blank// text links, which WritingFantasy will use to insert a simple turn instruction with no accompanying text.

 Instead, you must //inspect// in your browser the WritingFantasy page, and copy html from within the ''id="storyhere"'' paragraph.

-[[Intro<-]] Passages with the "hidden" tag won't be displayed by WritingFantasy.
+[[learning how to use Writing Fantasy<-]] Passages with a "hidden" or "skip" tag won't be displayed by WritingFantasy.

 If you have any passage nodes you don't want to be visible (e.g: a "notes" node) make sure to mark them as hidden, or they will be shuffled into the list of passages and displayed with all the others.

-Hello to people who dug into the data and found this passage, you're a cool nerd!
+Hello to people who dug into the data and found this passage, you're cool nerds!

 Anyway this is my to-do list I use when working on Writing Fantasy: